 (PDF of 2013 schedule; 2014 schedule available late spring)

 Press Week attendees have included journalists from virtually every major news outlet, including Newsday, Wired, The Boston Globe, Scientific American, Time, Dallas Morning News, Associated Press, UPI, Readers Digest, Chicago Tribune, Newsday, Nature, Science, Toledo Blade, The Washington Post, Science News, The Philadelphia Inquirer, Forbes Magazine, The Wall Street Journal and The New York Times.

 Press Week kicks off at a reception on Wednesday evening, July 23.
 Press Week sessions are held at The Jackson Laboratory concurrent with the Short Course on the mornings of Thursday, Friday and Saturday, July 24-26, and Monday through Wednesday, July 28-30.
 Press Week also includes afternoon and evening social activities in Bar Harbor and Acadia National Park.

 Attendance at Press Week is free, but journalists are responsible for their own travel and accommodations.
 Breakfast and lunch are provided on weekdays and Saturday, and most evenings feature a reception or other social event.

-A limited number of rooms at the Bar Harbor Regency Hotel will be available at $99 a night.
-Call 800-234-6835 and be sure to mention "Press Week."
+A limited number of rooms will be available at the Short Course group rate at the Bar Harbor Regency Hotel.
+Call 800-234-6835 for reservations.
 For other lodging or travel information, contact us or or visit the Bar Harbor Chamber of Commerce website.

 Fellowships provide up to $1,000.
 Applications close March 1.